Oxfordshire Fire and Rescue Service’s Statement of Assurance 2024-2025

 People and Wellbeing

 As part of our people strategy, we have continued to work to ensure a positive culture as an organisation over the last year.
-In order to achieve this, we commissioned an independent cultural review by Stephanie Wheeler Associates across a range of topics.
-These ranged from exploring the implementation of our values within our daily work and understanding positive areas of our culture as well as exploring potential barriers that are in the way of our culture being as good as it could be and gaining a more detailed understanding of cultural leadership maturity levels within OFRS.
+In order to achieve this, we commissioned an independent cultural review by Stephanie Wheeler Associates in 2023 across a range of topics, and we have continued to work with Stephanie and the wider service to implement a number of improvements and strategies over the last year, including:

 National Fire Chief’s Council (NFCC)